wingbackapp/kind/README.md

 * serde: `Serialize` and `Deserialize` implementations for `Id`, `Ided`, and the `id_enum!` enums
 * sqlx: transparent read/write for `Id` (with `uuid` columns) and for `Ided` (with tables having an uuid identifier)
-* jsonschema: openapi schema generation
+* jsonschema: JSON schema generation
+* openapi: openapi ID object type for `Id`

 In the current version, the sqlx feature is only complete for postgresql.